 If you really want to strike the right chord, consider researching your audience’s writing tendencies and matching them.
 Unsurprisingly, readers really like language that sounds like they wrote it.
 By matching tendencies like sentence length, organization, font, and other style, we can connect with the reader in the way their mind likes.

-Spend enough time editing your prose that your writing has a luster.
-It must be crisp, fluid, and engaging.
+- Spend enough time editing your prose so that your writing has a luster.
+It must be crisp, fluid, and engaging

 - Spend enough time wrestling with the law and authority until you are able to explain how it works to a lay person—like a journalist must